Bray Wyatt: Bio

 After a twisted rivalry with Randy Orton on SmackDown LIVE and a bizarre rivalry-turned-partnership with "Woken" Matt Hardy, Wyatt suddenly vanished without a trace.
 In 2019, Raw and SmackDown began airing several mysterious videos that featured puppets, dollhouses and other random objects in a dark room.
 For the WWE Universe member who listened closely enough, a faint familiar cackle could be heard in the background.

 That malevolent laugh belonged to The New Face of Fear, but when he finally reemerged from the shadows, he did so during the pilot episode of “Firefly Fun House” as a seemingly more lighthearted version of himself.
 Gone were the ominous messages, sinister stares and promises of suffering and despair.
-Instead, Wyatt graciously welcomed his fireflies, declaring that everyone could feel safe in his home and introducing the WWE Universe to his new friends: Mercy the Buzzard, Abby the Witch and Rambling Rabbit.
+Instead, Wyatt graciously welcomed his fireflies, declaring that everyone could feel safe in his home and introducing the WWE Universe to his new friends: Mercy the Buzzard, Abby the Witch, Rambling Rabbit and Huskus the Pig Boy.

 Still, the new-look Wyatt seemed to retain some of his more unsettling (and unstable) characteristics, as evidenced by his willingness to take a chainsaw to a cardboard cutout of his former self and his selection of “sociopath” as the word of the day.
 Has Bray truly embraced a jovial new outlook on life, or is there something more than meets the eye inside his humble abode?